juju/docs/src/en/models.md

 ^# Destroy a model

-   Use the `destroy-model` command to remove a model from a controller:
+   Use the `destroy-model` command to remove a model from a controller.

-   `juju destroy-model [options] <model name>`

    For command line help and syntax run `juju help destroy-model`.

 ^# Disable commands

-   It is possible to curtail command use for Juju users on a per-model basis with the use of command `disable-command`.
+   It is possible to curtail command use for Juju users on a per-model basis.

    The [Disabling commands][juju-block] page gives more information.

 ^# Examine a model

-   Use the `show-model` command to examine a specific model:
+   Use the `show-model` command to examine a specific model.

-   `juju show-model [options]`

    For command line help and syntax run `juju help show-model`.

 ^# List all models

-   Use the `models` command to list all models for a controller:
+   Use the `models` command to list all models for a controller.

-   `juju models [options]`

    For command line help and syntax run `juju help models`.

-^# List SSH access keys

-   Use the `ssh-keys` command to list SSH keys currently permitting access to all machines, present and future, in a model:

-   `juju ssh-keys [options]`

-   For command line help and syntax run `juju help ssh-keys`.

 ^# Manage user access